COMPANY

 What do you like most about your job?

-I like a challenge and my job is very challenging to say the least.
-There is great scope for improvement for what we do in our hosted environments and we have a core team in IT who are all on the same page.
+I like a challenge.
+There is great scope for improvement in what we do in our hosted environments and we have a core team in IT who are all on the same page.
 We are all relatively new to Quantifi so there’s a sense of a “greenfield environment” where we can build and support the systems more efficiently than before.
 It’s a pleasure to work with so many talented people across all teams who are more than willing to provide help and assistance if required.

 What advice would you give to recent new entrants?